top of page

 But the dreams started after.
 The first was a blur: I was falling through a tower of glass and stone, stars crashing past me in reverse, and a name burning my tongue until I woke up biting the inside of my cheek.
 Every night, some variation, but always the tower, always the voice.

-Then, that day in History, the substitute.
+Then, that day in History, the substitute, Mr. Grey.

 He walked in with a gait too smooth, hair like spun mercury, and eyes that changed color when the fluorescent lights flickered.
 He looked over the room and paused on me.
-Not on the way teachers do, but like he was verifying a long-standing hypothesis.
+Not in the way teachers do, but like he was verifying a long-standing hypothesis.

 He started class with a story about the Tower of Babel, but he got it wrong, on purpose, and no one cared except me and maybe Miri, who spent the whole period looking at the sigil photo on her phone instead of listening.
 But halfway through the lecture, he drew something on the board—a variation of the symbol in my locker, only this one bent at the corners, reversed and amplified.